ChanYungKim/Interview-Prep/README.md

 ## Motivation

-Considering my background in I.T and Engineering, I would be capable of providing the I.T services to the clients to excess the financial services provided by Manulife more efficiently and effectively.
+Considering my background in I.T and Engineering, I am passionate about providing the most effective and efficient financial services through cutting edge technology.

 In addition, I have a huge personal interest in various financial services.

+## Questions

+1. Can you share the daily BAU and the applications your team develops and support?

+2. What do you expect from the cadidate and how do you expect the candidate to adapt to the team if the cadidate were to join the team?

 ## Technical